jonjack/playground/docs/actions.md

 ### TLDR

-From a logical point of view, Actions
+From a logical point of view, Actions are the main gateway through which your Play application manages the requests (from) and responses (to) the clients using the application.
+From an implementation point of view, an `action` is an object that takes a `Request` object and returns a `Result`.

+The schematic below indicates where Actions roughly sit in your the application architecture.

 ```scala
                               Your  Play  Application  Code
  Netty HTTP Server     +--------------------+------------------------------+